superfly/fly_postgres_elixir/README.md

 - Added the `Fly.RPC` GenServer
 - Start your Repo
-- Added `Fly.Postgres.LSN.Tracker` telling it which Repo to use.
+- Added `Fly.Postgres.LSN.Supervisor` and told it which Repo to use.

 ### Multiple Ecto.Repos?

 If you have multiple `Ecto.Repo`s setup in your application, you can still use `Fly.Postgres`.
-You will need an LSN Tracker for each repository that you want to work with.
+You will need an LSN Supervisor Tracker for each repository that you want to work with.

 In your application file, it would be similar to this: